chickenchop/jekyll/_posts/2020-06-08-How-to-Create-a-High-Converting 1-Minute-Video-Ads.md

 ### Hook (First 3 seconds)
 Should be short and simple.
 This is where most audiences are lost.
 So grab their attention -- and keep it.
 Here's a do and don't:

--Do: Open up with a story or ask a controversial question or something else.
+- Do: Open up with a story or ask a controversial question or something else.
 E.g. "I have bad news...".
 Anything that grabs their attention to stop them from scrolling.
--Don't: introduce who you are or start the video with a logo.
+- Don't: introduce who you are or start the video with a logo.
 This isn't about you, this is about your audience.

-Example:
+Example:<br>
 SATU CELANA SEMUA AKTIVITAS.<br>
 CELANA DENGAN 1,000 TESTIMONIAL BINTANG 5.<br>